-EDUC 5030 a & b Research in Curriculum and Instruction (1.5) Fall (a) and Spring (b) This course sequence focuses upon theory related to instructional planning, assessment, and decision making.
+EDUC 5030 a & b Research in Curriculum and Instruction (1.5) Fall (a) and First Summer II (b) This course sequence focuses upon theory related to instructional planning, assessment, and decision making.
 The role of preparation and its contribution to successful classroom management will be examined.
 Candidates will research best practices in teaching and learning and evaluate models of effective lesson plan design and its impact on the classroom environment.
+In EDUC 5030b, students will be placed in a classroom for a ten-day "opening school experience" to provide an authentic orientation to preplanning and the first days of school.